UTSA vs. Southern Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 53.6, is 0.9 points fewer than Saturday's over/under.
+- The two teams combine to score 53.6 points per game, 0.9 less than the over/under in this contest.

-- This contest's over/under is 5.1 points greater than the 49.4 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 49.4 points per game, 5.1 fewer than this contest's over/under.

-- The average total in Roadrunners games this season is 59.7, 5.2 points more than Saturday's over/under of 54.5.

-- The 49.1 PPG average total in Golden Eagles games this season is 5.4 points fewer than this game's over/under.

 UTSA Stats and Trends

-- This season, the Roadrunners won ATS in their only game as a favorite of 33 points or more.
+- In UTSA's nine games this year, it has eight wins against the spread.

+- The Roadrunners have been favored by 33 points or more once this season and covered the spread.

-- UTSA has eclipsed the over/under in 44.4% of its opportunities this year (four times in nine games with a set point total).
+- UTSA's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- UTSA is 8-1 against the spread and 9-0 overall when the team totals over 364.4 yards.
+- UTSA is 8-1 against the spread and 9-0 overall when the team churns out more than 364.4 yards.

-- This year, the Roadrunners have seven turnovers, five fewer than the Golden Eagles have takeaways (12).
+- The Roadrunners have seven giveaways this season, while the Golden Eagles have 12 takeaways .

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.